 How do you care for a Crown of Thorns indoors?

-As already mentioned above, the amount of water that these plants need depends on their growing state.
+- Enough water, but not too much -The amount of water that these plants need depends on their growing state.
 During active growth, the Crown of Thorns plants may need a lot more water than when they are dormant.
 Make sure that the soil is completely wet then let it dry.

-Fertilizing a Crown of Thorns plants can make a huge difference in the growth of the plant.
+- Additional source of nutrients – Fertilizing can make a huge difference in the growth of the plant.
 When they are actively growing, you can give them fertilizer once a month.
 Choose a fertilizer that is phosphorus-rich and low in nitrogen.
-This inhibits the growth of the leaves which in turn triggers blooms.
+This inhibits the growth of the leaves which in turn triggers bloom of the flowers.

 If you bring these plants indoors in winter, a grow light can be helpful to set the right temperature for the plants.

-The perfect time to propagate the Crown of Thorns plant is during early summer or in the spring.
-You can use the cuttings and follow regular propagating procedures being applied to most succulent plants.
+- Propagate at the right time – The perfect time to propagate this plant is during early summer or in the spring.
+You can use the cuttings and follow regular propagating procedures like with a jade plant.